schoolofdevops/ansible-tutorial/manuscript/chapter4.md

 ~~~~~~~

 ### 4.3 Adding second play in the playbook

-Add the following block of code in playbook.yml file and save it
+Lets add a second play specific to app servers.
+Add the following block of code in playbook.yml file and save

-{title="Listing ", lang=html, linenos=off}
 ~~~~~~~
 - name: App Server Configurations
   hosts: app